massalabs/as/packages/as-transformer/README.md

 npm install -D @massalabs/as-transformer
 ```

-The protobuf transformer needs protobuf compiler, [protoc](https://grpc.io/docs/protoc-installation/), to be installed.

 ## Usage

 Tell your editor where to find the transformer types in a typing file.
 For example `assembly/types.d.ts`.